Chozen-ji: Zen Temple Beyond Zen

 I’m only going to be on Oahu for a short time.
 Can I come meditate with you or take classes?

-For visitors who will be in Hawaiʻi for a short time (3 months or less), you are welcome to schedule a tour or to look into some of our future programs.
+We do not have any classes for visitors who will be in Hawaiʻi for a short time (3 months or less).
+You are welcome to look into some of our future programs.

 How do I arrange for a tour of Chozen-ji?